DiligentGraphics/DiligentSamples/Tutorials/Tutorial17_MSAA/readme.md

 ## Pipeline State Initialization

-When creating a PSO object, we need to specify the number of samples:
+When creating a PSO object, we need to specify the number of samples as well:

 ```cpp
 PSODesc.GraphicsPipeline.SmplDesc.Count = m_SampleCount;
 ```

-Other than that, there is no difference compared to previous tutorials.
+Other than that, there is nothing new compared to previous tutorials.

 ## Resolving Multisampled Resource

-Multi-sampled resources cannot be used directly in many operations and need to be converted to a single-sample representation first.
+Multi-sampled resources cannot be used directly in many rendering operations and need to be converted to a single-sample representation first.
 This operation is called *resolving*.
 Diligent Engine exposes `IDeviceContext::ResolveTextureSubresource` method that performs resolve operation.
 In our example, we will resolve our multi-sampled color buffer directly